TurnbullCourses/cs345-project01-muhtasim-laci-jackson-chris-project01/README.md

 Which classes & methods do you need to implement for these use cases?
 (Indicated which team member is responsible for the implemenation)
-1. - Customer/Client - Chris / Laci
+1. - Account Super and subclasses Jackson
-2. - ATM - Jackson
+2. -
-3. - Teller/Account - Muhtasim
-3. - Login - Chris
+3. -
-4. - Create/close account - Muhtasim
+4. -
-5. - Deposit/Withdraw - Jackson
-6. - Transfer - Laci

 Don't forget to use Test-Driven Development (TDD)
 1. Write Class and Method Function Headers